MarcarianS/cs1440-marcarian-shelby-assn1/instructions/examples/CutPaste.md

         -f  List of comma-separated integers indicating fields to output

 `cut` must report an error when the `-f` switch is not given an argument

     $ python src/tt.py cut -f
     Error: A comma-separated field specification is required

     tt.py cut [-f LIST] FILENAME...
+        Remove comma-separated sections from each line of files -f  List of comma-separated integers indicating fields to output

+The argument to `-f` is a comma-separated list of positive integers.
+Ignore any numbers that are `<= 0`.
+If all arguments to `-f` were invalid, treat that as though no arguments were given:

+    $ python src/tt.py cut -f 0,-1
+    Error: A comma-separated field specification is required

+    tt.py cut [-f LIST] FILENAME...